Status

 For Minnesota to effectively address the climate crisis, we must stop building new fossil fuel infrastructure and quickly transition to clean, renewable energy.
 So when Minnesota Power and a Wisconsin utility proposed building a gas power plant that would lock in decades of greenhouse gas pollution, MCEA swung into action.

 MCEA, Honor the Earth, the Union of Concerned Scientists and the Sierra Club sued and won a unanimous decision in the Minnesota Court of Appeals.
-The Court that struck down the PUC’s approval, and required a full study of environmental impacts under Minnesota’s Environmental Policy Act.
-MCEA is now in front of Minnesota’s Supreme Court defending this decision.
+The Court struck down the PUC’s approval, and required a full study of NTEC’s environmental impacts under Minnesota’s Environmental Policy Act.
+Unfortunately, the Minnesota Supreme Court, in a split decision, reversed the Court of Appeals and determined that no Minnesota Environmental Review was required prior to the PUC's approval.

 Key Timeline Events